-Building the adolescent's self-esteem
+Building the Adolescent's self-esteem

 Self-esteem is a sense that one is worthy of respect and that one is capable of handling the challenges one may face in life.
 Though self-esteem develops throughout life, its foundations are laid mainly during childhood and adolescence.
-Parents have a huge role to play in helping their adolescents develop high self-esteem.
-Although various factors influence a child's sense of self-worth (like performance in academics, athletics, job competence, social acceptance and behavioural conduct); in this section, we will focus mainly on awareness of one's qualities, multiple intelligence, criticism and comparison.
+Parents and teachers have a huge role to play in supporting the development of an adolescent's self-esteem.
+Although various factors influence an adolescent's sense of self-worth (like performance in academics, athletics, job competence, social acceptance and behavioural conduct); in this section we will focus mainly on awareness of one's qualities, multiple intelligence, criticism and comparison.

-Our traits/Our qualities
+Our Traits/ Our Qualities

 As parents we often compliment adolescents on their behaviour that is appropriate to the context.
-In most such situations, the adolescent is demonstrating a trait or a quality they have, such as being kind, friendly, caring, playing by the rules, being a team player, self-motivated, honest, etc. When the child behaves in an inappropriate manner, we call that out as well.
-It is important to do both-the first part-appreciation, motivates children to demonstrate more of that behaviour.
-The second, pointing out why the behaviour was not okay and what they could have done or said instead, helps them learn self-regulation and respect for other people's rights and boundaries.
+In most such situations the adolescent is demonstrating a trait or a quality they have - such as being kind, friendly, caring, playing by the rules, being a team player, self-motivated, honest, etc. When the adolescent behaves in an inappropriate manner, we call that out as well.
+It is important to do both - the first part - appreciation, motivates people to demonstrate more of that behaviour.
+The second, pointing out why the behaviour was not okay and what they could have done or said instead, helps adolescents learn self-regulation and respect for other people's rights and boundaries.

 Helping adolescents become aware of their qualities and how to regulate their behaviour helps build their self-confidence and self-respect.
 This is because qualities, like intelligence, help us solve different problems, live together in a group and survive.
 Like intelligence, no quality is better than the other.
-In different situations, different qualities come in useful-even the ones we consider to be 'bad'.
-For example, in a situation when there is the threat of violence, one may use manipulation to be safe and avoid injury.
+In different situations, different qualities come in useful - even the ones we consider to be 'bad'.
+For example, in a situation when there is threat of violence, one may use manipulation to be safe and avoid injury.
 Adolescents may tell a lie to avoid punishment or negative, undesirable consequences.
-In such situations, it is important to differentiate the behaviour from the person.
+In such situations it is important to differentiate the behaviour from the person.